senorprogrammer/tilde/docs/2020-06-03T07-27-29-favour-action-over-inacion.md

 ---
 date: 2020-06-03T07:27:29-07:00
-title: Favour Action Over Inacion
+title: Favour Action Over Inaction
-tags:
+tags: philosophy
 ---

-# Favour Action Over Inacion
+# Favour Action Over Inaction

 Levitt found that those who had opted for the choice that involved making a change (as opposed to sticking with the status quo) were more satisfied with their decision and generally happier.